CodeRaker/dockerProjects/Readme.md

 4. Start with `docker-compose up -d`

 ### docker-opendistro-elk
 This project uses docker compose to create 4 containers; two elasticsearch nodes, one logstash and one kibana.
-This is a development setup.
+This is a development setup that builds on the Amazon Open Distro project.

 1. Clone the directory
 2. Start with `docker-compose up -d`